This Week's News and Information Update

 The Latest

+The Hinesburg Selectboard met Wednesday, June 4, and passed a number of items and, interestingly, heard no public testimony regarding the upcoming water and sewer rate increases.
+Read the full story here.

-Vermont Smoke & Cure is on a tear: In April and May it gained new distribution contracts with Walmart, Costco, Kroger and Giant that mean the Hinesburg’s company’s natural meat sticks are now in stores across the nation.
-The company has been preparing for this and new hiring is underway.
+Vermont Smoke & Cure is on the rise: This spring it signed new distribution contracts with Walmart, Costco, Kroger and Giant which means the Hinesburg’s company’s natural meat sticks are now in stores across the nation.
+New hiring is underway.
 A look behind the scenes at a company that prides itself on quality and natural products.
 (And a taste test).
 Full story, click here.

-Hinesburg’s Green Up Day was a success despite the cold temperatures and soggy skies.
-A look at the organizers of the annual event led by State Rep. Phil Pouech and friends.
-Full Story, click here.

 Carpenter-Carse Library has a new director.
 Jill Andersen served as Interim Director twice and feels ready for the job.
 Staff and the board are excited about her new position and she has big plans ahead.
 Full story, click here.